prtk1910/Tax-Chain/README.md

 Viral is a second year student who specializes in network security.
 He also has keen interests in web development.

-Keval is a second year student who also specializes in backend web development in PHP.
+Keval is a second year student who also specializes in full stack web development.

-Pratik is a second year student who has keen interests in web development specializing in front-end web development and PHP.
+Pratik is a second year student who has keen interests in web development specializing in back-end web development and graphic design.